 Mizu Yokan is similar to Neri Yokan, but they are different in some points.

 Actually today for comparison, I bought both Mizu Yokan and Neri Yokan at my go-to convenience store (7 Eleven).

-Since Mizu Youkan and Neri Youkan are representatives of traditional Japanese confections “Wagashi (和菓子)“, if you have never heard of them before, please check out the difference that I actually compared.
+Since Mizu Yokan and Neri Yokan are representative varieties of Wagashi confections, if you have never heard of them before, please check the differences below I actually compared this time.

-Therefore, Mizu Youkan can be easily scooped up with a spoon, but it is difficult to take it up with a cocktail stick.
+This is because Neri Yokan contains a higher proportion of agar than Mizu Yokan.
+As for Mizu Yokan, the jelly can be easily scooped up with a spoon but is difficult to eat with a cocktail stick.

 In contrast, Neri Yokan is dense and firm, so with a cocktail stick, you can easily put it into the mouth.